Joe Bellino, Navy's first Heisman Trophy winner, dies at age 81

 He spent four decades working in the auto leasing and auction industry and was a longtime member of the Board of Directors for Northern Bank and Trust, based in Woburn, Mass.

-Bellino’s son John is a 1989 graduate of the Naval Academy while his daughter Therese is a public school teacher in Cambridge, Mass.
+Bellino’s son John is a 1989 graduate of the Naval Academy while his daughter Therese is a public school teacher in Cambridge, Massachusetts.

 twitter.com/BWagner_CapGaz